patidarr/ngs_pipeline/README.md

 - Make Actionable Classification for Germline and Somatic Mutations
 - Copy number based on the simple T/N LogRatio (N cov >=30), Corrected for Total # Reads
 - Copy number, tumor purity using sequenza
-- LRR adjusted to center.
+- LRR adjusted to center
+- Contamination using VerifyBamID

 ### RNASeq:
 - QC